Dynatrace/perform-2022-hotday/extensions-as-code/lab-guide/content/02_environment_setup/index.md

     * In a real scenario this would be a separate server, that can run remote extensions
 * **SNMP Device**
     * A simulator is running on this machine, making it behave like a Palo Alto Firewall network device
-    * In a real scenarion this would be a network applicance in your network
+    * In a real scenarion this would be a network appliance in your network
 * **Prometheus Exporter**
     * There is a prometheus exporter exposing metrics from this machine
     * In a real scenario this would also be a remote machine in your network